RyanTrian/PORTFOLIO-WK2/README.md

 ## Usage

-* Users can view the portfolio on disfferent devices like a desktop, tablet or mobile phone.
+* Users can view the portfolio on differents devices like a desktop, tablet or mobile phone.
 * Users can also interact with the nav bar, the cards in Works section and the Contact Me section at the bottom of the page.

 ## Demo